Handyman vs. general contractor: What can a handyman legally do?

 Before starting your own handyman business make sure you know the difference vs. general contractors and what you can legally do.
 Learn more.

 Are you looking to start a small business as a handyman?
-If so, it’s vital that you fully understand the licensing laws and handyman business rules in your city or state.
-Investigators and contractor’s boards can be incredibly strict.
-You want to avoid violations or having your business shut down because you weren’t operating legally.
+If so, it’s vital that you fully understand the licensing laws and handyman business rules in your city or state, as investigators and contractors boards can be incredibly strict.
+It’s so important to avoid violations, which could shut your business down completely, because you weren’t operating legally.

-Therefore, you also need to know the difference between a handyman and a general contractor, since the distinction impacts the jobs you’re legally allowed to perform.
+Relatedly, the roles and services provided by handymen and general contractors are often conflated.
+It’s useful to understand the differences between a handyman vs. general contractor, since the distinction impacts the jobs you’re legally allowed to perform.

 So, what can a handyman legally do?
 Let’s find out.